benstepp/ecto_ksuid/README.md

 ![License MIT](https://img.shields.io/badge/license-MIT-brightgreen "License MIT")
 ![Build Status](https://github.com/benstepp/ecto_ksuid/actions/workflows/ci.yml/badge.svg)

-`Ecto.Ksuid` allows seamless usage of [ksuids](https://github.com/segmentio/ksuid) with `:ecto` in your application.
+`EctoKsuid` allows seamless usage of [ksuids](https://github.com/segmentio/ksuid) with `:ecto` in your application.
 To get a better idea of what ksuids are, and how they came to be I highly recommend reading [A breif History of the